 Seminars & Conferences

 In addition to innovative courses of study on the history and politics of the United States and broader Atlantic world, the Kinder Institute provides graduate students at MU with unrivaled opportunities to begin building professional networks in academia and to share their research with leading scholars from around the globe.
 All grad fellows at the Kinder Institute will have the chance to participate in and present at the seminars and conferences described below, and in some cases, will be able to apply for funded programming assistantships associated with them.

 Missouri Regional Seminar on Early American History

 A full list of past MRSEAH presenters, which have included Professors David Waldstreicher (CUNY-Graduate Center), Katrina Thompson Moore (Saint Louis University), François Furstenberg (Johns Hopkins), Alan Taylor (University of Virginia), and Sarah Gronningsater (University of Pennsylvania), can be found here.

 Shawnee Trail Regional Conference on American Politics & Constitutionalism

-Every year in late-March or early-April, the Kinder Institute brings together faculty and graduate students of American political thought, political history, and political and constitutional development to share their work with colleagues near and far.
+Every year in late-March or early-April, the Kinder Institute partners with a fellow university to bring together faculty and graduate students of American political thought, political history, and political and constitutional development to share their work with colleagues near and far.
 Initially regional in scope, focusing on researchers working at institutions along the old Shawnee Trail cattle line, the conference has grown in recent years into a national endeavor.

 At the heart of the conference is a daylong series of panels, thematically organized around such subjects as “The Presidency in the Constitutional Order” and “Public Law.”
 Additionally, the conference annually sponsors a graduate development workshop, through which Ph.D. candidates share and discuss dissertation projects with a faculty member in their field, as well as a closing night keynote, and in the past it has also featured book symposia and roundtable discussions.

 International Scholarly Conferences